 1. Pea Protein-Based (e.g., Beyond Burger, Dr. Praeger’s All American Veggie Burger)

 Cons: Isolated pea protein extracted in a factory doesn’t retain many of the healthy qualities of the original pea.
 Pea protein burgers often have some less healthy ingredients in the mix, too.
-You can find refined oils in the Beyond Burger (non-GMO canola oil and refined coconut oil) and Dr. Praeger’s burgers (avocado oil).
-Many pea protein burgers also have “natural flavors” listed on their ingredient list, which is an generic term that could mean just about anything…
+You can find refined oils in the Beyond Burger and Dr. Praeger’s burgers.
+And many pea protein burgers also have “natural flavors” listed on their ingredient list, which is a generic term that could mean just about anything…

 2. Soy Protein-Based (e.g., Impossible Burger, Gardein, Boca)